Exponential Moving Average Formula (Table of Contents)

 What is the Exponential Moving Average Formula?

-The Exponential Moving Average (EMA) is a type of moving average that gives more weight to the recent data in comparison to the simple moving average and is also known as the exponentially weighted moving average.
-Giving more weight to the most recent data makes the EMA sensitive to the recent price changes.
+The Exponential Moving Average (EMA) is a moving average that gives more weight to the recent data than the simple moving average.
+It is also known as the exponentially weighted moving average.
+Giving more weight to the most recent data makes the EMA sensitive to recent price changes.
 Calculating the EMA requires a multiplier, and the calculation needs to start with a simple moving average.

-EMA is a type of technical indicator that is used to get buy and sell indicators based on historical averages.
-Traders usually use 20 days, 30 days, 90 days and 200-day moving averages.
+Traders use the EMA as a technical indicator to obtain buy and sell indicators based on historical averages.
+Traders usually use 20 days, 30 days, 90 days, and 200-day moving averages.

 Formula –